A3: Thinking, Reports, Examples & Templates

 A3 Reporting

-A well-written A3 report should show and explain the consideration that went into the counter-measure to the problem listed.
+A well written A3 should be visual, easy to read and understand, even for someone who was not a part of the process.
 Properly executed plans include the input of team members from all across the stakeholder spectrum and should allow members to emerge as leaders in its problem solving.
-A3 papers can also be referenced later, allowing the lessons learned during the process to be shared with future project teams.
+A3 reports can also be referenced later, allowing the lessons learned during the process to be shared with future project teams.

 Understanding A3 Thinking